InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 the software being developed by the InnerSource community runs _behind the scenes_ and managers were simply not aware of the communities contribution.
 A good TC will engage with management in this case and advocate the need for public credit in this case.
-In my experience, failure to give credit is almost never done in bad faith, though, and TCs should be able to easily correct that.
+Failure to give credit is almost never done in bad faith, though, and TCs should be able to easily correct that.

 Another common example where the TCs advocacy is needed is when contributors are not given time or permission to make a contribution, which can happen if